Resume Do’s And Don’ts For Workers Over 50

 Don’t Highlight Your Graduation Year

-The year you graduated from college can give away your age, even if you only include your last 10 years of work experience.
+If you attended college, the year you graduated can give away your age.
 An easy fix is to simply list your college and degree without your graduation date.

 Do Play Up Your Tech Skills